Sit Back Relax & Listen

 Myrcene, the most common form of terpene in nature has a clove-like aroma, dark, earthy and musky.

 As you can see the effects depend mainly on the type of terpene used.
 Each one affecting an individual in different ways.

-Natural terpenes are present in our CBD Oil spray products whereas as those used in our new range of CBD Oils were enhanced using the Limonene and Linanool terpenes which gives them the lemony flavour which our customers are used to.
+Natural terpenes are present in our CBD Oil spray products whereas as those used in our new range of CBD Oils for sleep were enhanced using the Limonene and Linanool terpenes which gives them the lemony flavour which our customers are used to.